kellyjonbrazil/jc/docs/parsers/ini.md

 Schema:

-ini document converted to a dictionary - see the python configparser standard library documentation for more details.
+INI document converted to a dictionary - see the python configparser standard library documentation for more details.

     {